rhasan104/BondYieldGUI/README.md

 To Run the GUI app from cmd prompt or terminal,

-     Navigate to the location you saved that folder using console.
+     Navigate to the location you saved that folder using console into the bin folder.

      use the following command to run:
 		    java -cp ".;jfoenix-8.0.8.jar" Main